wehlutyk/thesis/content/4-discussion.md

 The very existence of this operational closure defines an identity for the network of processes: the system's identity is its stable organisational form in spite of ever-changing material substrate.
-However, this identity is precarious: if any of the processes cease, of if the networked organisation of the processes falls apart, operational closure is broken, and the identity and the system as a whole disintegrate.
+However, this identity is precarious: if any of the processes cease, or if the networked organisation of the processes falls apart, operational closure is broken, and the identity and the system as a whole disintegrate.
 Thus this identity is a new kind of object that emerges from the organisation of material processes, but its existence is binary: it either is or is not.